fomoboss-crypto/warp/README.md

 - **[Retrofit](https://square.github.io/retrofit/)** - For making API calls simple and elegant
 - **[OkHttp](https://square.github.io/okhttp/)** - The networking powerhouse behind the scenes
 - **[Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html)** - For keeping everything smooth and responsive

-And a special shoutout to the Android development community for all the tutorials, Stack Overflow answers, and open-source libraries that make projects like this possible!

 ## 💬 Support